 Turning Off the Tap

 Cleaning up our oceans of plastic waste is great, it truly is, but preventing the plastic from entering our waterways is even better.
 So how do we go about doing it?
-Well finding and using alternatives to plastic is one way, and incentivizing others to clean up is another.
+Well finding and using alternatives to plastic is one way.
+Incentivizing others to clean up is another.
 One possible approach to achieving this waste reduction is through the emergence of social plastic.

 The Plastic Bank is a brilliant solution!
-What has now come to be known as “social plastic” represents an opportunity for the poor to monetize the pervasive plastics cluttering their local environment, and for companies to use existing resources as a means of closing the loop of their own manufacturing processes as well as providing a sustainable means of advancing their own brands.
+What has now come to be known as “social plastic” (see video) represents an opportunity for the poor to monetize the pervasive plastics cluttering their local environment.
+It also allows for companies to use existing resources as a means of closing the loop of their own manufacturing processes, while providing a sustainable means of advancing their own brands.

 The benefits are many.
 It provides a source of income and purpose for some of the planet’s poorest, it offers a positive source of material for companies who can demonstrate their goodwill by buying into social plastic, and it will of course help rid communities of plastic waste pollution.
 Kudos to David Katz and his team (click the supporting links to connect with the organization) for their inspirational work, I hope it helps motivate you on your own path to sustainability.